December ~ end-March

 Try to immerse yourself in the Japanese culture as much as possible.
 Making new (Japanese!) friends at your resort will make your transition much more comfortable.
 It’s natural for foreign resort staff to become close, because most are English speakers, and can communicate freely.
 However, it’s very important to challenge yourself and make local Japanese friends too!
 You’ll learn much more about the culture, have more fun, and your Japanese will skyrocket!

 A common misconception is that you’ll do all your language learning at work.

-While you’ll learn (and then repeatedly use) many new phrases and vocabulary at work, it’s outside of work with your co-workers when you can really put your Japanese to the test!
+While you’ll learn (and then repeatedly use) many new phrases and vocabulary at work, it’s outside of work with your co-workers and friends when you can really put your Japanese into action!
 After all, you can’t talk about daily gossip in front of resort guests!